 Michel den Braver, who serves as overseer to the board and CFP, has more than 20 years experience within the IT industry.
 Michel fulfilled various finance roles, at Oracle, for almost 10 years, both domestic and international.
 After Oracle he was Finance Director for BroadVision in the Benelux area.
 After BroadVision Michel was responsible for both the Dutch and Belgian subsidiary of BEA Systems for a period of 3 years.
 Both BroadVision and BEA are listed at NASDAQ.

-Bas Willems, Marketing Director at StackState, is a marketing executive with 10+ years hands on experience in marketing, strategy and lead generation for software companies.
+Bas Willems, VP of Marketing at StackState, is a marketing executive with 10+ years hands on experience in marketing, strategy and lead generation for software companies.